 The closest SANE site to Williams is Berkshire Medical Center, Pittsfield, MA.
-Williams is committed to helping survivors access all available resources, and will provide transportation to Berkshire Medical Center, and a staff member from Sexual Assault Survivor Services (SASS) to accompany you there.
-SASS is available 24/7 during the academic year at 413-597-3000.
+Williams is committed to helping survivors access all available resources, and will provide transportation to Berkshire Medical Center.
 Outside of the academic year, call Campus Safety and Security at 413-597-4444 and ask to be connected to the Dean on call.

 Depending on which hospital you go to, you will also be offered the support of a medical advocate from the local rape crisis center.
 This advocate is there to explain any processes and next steps to you, talk to friends or family who may have accompanied you to the hospital, and serve as a confidential off-campus resource.